ivantozavr0/buiding_development/README.md

 ## Brief information

+File "sample.geojson" is an example file that is used in the notebook in this repository.

 This program expects an input file in *.geojson format.
 The following must be specified inside the file: the zone allowed for construction, prohibited zones ('restriction': 'no_build') and roads.

 During the course of the program, you will also need to manually enter various building parameters.